 Richly fudgy chocolate crinkle cookies, studded with mini chocolate chips (for extra chocolate flavor), and rolled in powdered sugar!
 These are a classic holiday (or anytime) favorite!

-My absolute favorite thing about the upcoming holiday season is all of the cookie baking that’s coming up in the very near future (hello, how is it November already!?).
+My absolute favorite thing about the upcoming holiday season is all of the cookie baking that’s coming up in the very near future.
 While I definitely like to experiment with new and different flavors each year, my heart really belongs to the classics.

 Chocolate chip cookies, oatmeal cookies, sugar cookies… my favorites are the tried and true.
 Each year these familiar, well-loved cookies make their way through my oven and out of my kitchen, as does a batch or two (or three…) of chocolate crinkle cookies.